moorepants/eng122/content/pages/software.rst

 ====================

-The easiest, and preferred method, of running the software is to log into http://bicycle.ucdavis.edu with your UCD email address to access our JupyterHub server.
-You can then either create a new terminal session or a "Python 3" Jupyter notebook.
-We will primarily be using Jupyter notebooks in class.
+The easiest, and preferred method, of running the software is to log into http://jupyter.libretexts.edu with your UCD email address to access our JupyterHub server.
+You can then create a new "Python 3" Jupyter notebook.

 Backing Up Your Work
 --------------------

 The JupyterHub server has an automated backup in place should any problems occur, but it is recommended to regularly back up your own work.
-To do so, open a terminal from the JupyterHub interface (go to ``New -> Terminal``).
-From this terminal window, type ``backup-home``.
-This will find all of your files and put them in a zip file called ``backup.zip``, which you should then be able to see and download from JupyterHub interface.
-Any time you want to back up your work, you can run this command again from the terminal and it will add any new or changed files to the zip file on the server (you have to download it to your own computer each time).
+Download any important files to your computer on a regular basis.

 Installing the Software On Your Personal Computer
 =================================================